AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 1. On the upper-right corner of the page, click **Add**.
 1. On the **Add External Registration Profile** dialog, add the following details:

-   a.
-The profile name of the partner organization.
+   * The profile name of the partner organization.

-   b.
-The email address of the manager of the partner organization.
+   * The email address of the manager of the partner organization.

-   c.
-Seat limit for external enrollment for this partner.
+   * Seat limit for external enrollment for this partner.

-   d.
-Expiry date to set a deadline to stop allowing new registrations to this group.
+   * Expiry date to set a deadline to stop allowing new registrations to this group.
 After the Expiry date, only the existing registered users can access this training.

    ![](assets/map-data-fields-2.png)

-   e.
-In the Advanced Settings section, enter the following:
+   * In the Advanced Settings section, enter the following:

-                i.     **Login Requirement:** Specify a value in days.
+     * **Login Requirement:** Specify a value in days.
 Learners get deleted if they do not login for the above duration.

-                ii.     **Allowed Domains:** A comma-separated list of whitelisted email domain names.
+     * **Allowed Domains:** A comma-separated list of whitelisted email domain names.

-                iii.     **Email Verification Required:** Select this option to make email verification mandatory for a learner.
+     * **Email Verification Required:** Select this option to make email verification mandatory for a learner.

    ![](assets/email-verificationrequired.png)